 When to Visit

-November to March is typically when Bangkok tourism numbers peak.
+If you want to know when to visit Bangkok, here’s a quick breakdown.
+November to March is typically when the city’s tourist attractions fill up.
 However, it’s a fairly weather-friendly destination throughout much of the year.
 You can take your chances and visit when monsoon rains come between May to October, but things can get quite serious in the city.
 Flooding can sweep through various parts of the city during this time.
 Between March and May is another time you can visit Bangkok, though this is the hottest part of the year.
 Key events to keep in mind when visiting Bangkok include Loy Krathong in November, Songkran in April.
 There is always something happening in the city.
 So just keep an eye out when trying to save money on hotels and flights there.

 Bangkok Food Scene

-Thailand is full of beautiful temples, and you’ll find beautiful sanctuaries and monasteries scattered throughout Bangkok.
+Of all the places to see in Bangkok, you have to spend time exploring the city’s beautiful temples.
+You’ll find amazing sanctuaries and monasteries scattered throughout.
 Ko Ratanakosin is the island in the city where many of them reside.
 It holds some of the most extravagant and jaw-dropping sites on the planet.
 Wat Pho and Wat Arun should immediately grab your attention.
 Wat Pho’s massive reclining Buddha will have you struggling to get a proper photo due to its sheer size.
 You’ll probably see images of Wat Arun before visiting.
-It features on the 10-Baht note and in many travel guides.
 The temple’s ornate towers will capture your imagination as you stare at them.
 It’s even better when you’re looking up at a clear blue sky on a nice day.

 If you’re getting around Bangkok via the clean and comfortable Skytrain, then there’s no reason to worry.
 Just check ahead to confirm that there’s an elevator at your station if stairs and escalators are not a possibility for you.
 Taxis are generally reliable in the city.
 Be sure that the driver has agreed to run his meter while taking you around.
 As with the colorfully decorated tuk-tuks (three-wheeled transport), many drivers will try to negotiate an inflated fare to take advantage of the fact that you don’t know the city well enough to argue.
 Avoid Bangkok’s traffic altogether and get a more romantic view of the city by taking an express boat run by Chao Phraya.